Anderson Design Group Interviews Smokies Life! – Anderson Design Group

 ADG: “One last question, if there would be one thing about your group or about national park conservation/restoration/education generally that you'd want the broader public to know, what would that be?”

 Laurel: “I came to the job with the fundamental understanding that public lands belong to all of us and require our collective stewardship.
 If we don't care about the parks, they won't get funding, and they'll just fade away.
 The National Park Service tells the American story through both its natural and cultural history.
-But that storytelling is not going to happen unless everyone cares about the parks, and GSMA is in the business of helping people understand and care about these places.”
+But that storytelling is not going to happen unless everyone cares about the parks, and Smokies Life is in the business of helping people understand and care about these places.”

 ADG: “We couldn't agree more with those sentiments, Laurel.
 Thanks for sitting down with us today!”